encode/django-rest-framework/docs/api-guide/serializers.md

 ##### Read-write `BaseSerializer` classes

 To create a read-write serializer we first need to implement a `.to_internal_value()` method.
-This method returns the validated values that will be used to construct the object instance, and may raise a `ValidationError` if the supplied data is in an incorrect format.
+This method returns the validated values that will be used to construct the object instance, and may raise a `serializers.ValidationError` if the supplied data is in an incorrect format.

 Once you've implemented `.to_internal_value()`, the basic validation API will be available on the serializer, and you will be able to use `.is_valid()`, `.validated_data` and `.errors`.